If you start a sentence with a participle, its unmentioned subject must be the same as the subject of the main verb

 WAYS OF AVOIDING A DANGLING PARTICIPLE

-There are at least four different ways to reword a sentence with a dangling participle.
+There are at least four different ways to reword a sentence containing an unwanted dangling participle.
 Two of them seem to be particularly useful.

 1. Changing the subject of the main verb